CACI-International/ergo/so/user_guide/src/tutorial/tracking.md

 command, so if the input files change, the output file path will be different and `c++` will be run to make sure it exists.

-These output paths are stored in a local `.bob_work` directory, so to get a user-friendly version of the path we can either link or copy it from there.
+These output paths are stored in a local `.so_work` directory, so to get a user-friendly version of the path we can either link or copy it from there.

 Since the `ln` command uses `$exe` (which evaluates to the output file) and is